Connect to Wi-Fi Directly from PiStorms!

 Many project require your Raspberry Pi to have access to the internet.
 You can attach an Ethernet cable, but that does not give your robot any mobility.
-You can also attach a Wi-Fi dongle, but you have to set it up through SSH first.
-This tutorial provides instructions on how to connect to a Wi-Fi network directly from PiStorms without having to attach a monitor or accessing the Raspberry Pi through SSH.
+Luckily, the Raspberry Pi 3 already has Wi-Fi built in!
+This tutorial provides instructions on how to connect to a Wi-Fi network directly from PiStorms without having to attach a monitor or access the Raspberry Pi through SSH.

 This tutorial has instructions to:

 - Test Internet Connectivity

 Before you start, make sure you know the network details.
 You will need the network name (SSID) and a secret passcode if the connection is secured.

 First, run the “WiFi_Setup” program.
 You will see a list of available networks.
 A closed lock means that the network is secured while an open lock signifies an open network.

 At the top of the screen, you will either see a “Not Connected” or “Connected to:” message depending on the state of your connection.

 Use the arrows (“<” and “>”) to navigate between pages.
 The available networks are listed alphabetically.
 If the network is hidden (SSID broadcasting is disabled), it will show up as a “Hidden Network” and be at the top of the list.
 You may also exit the menu any time by pressing the “GO” button on the shield.

 Once you find your network, select it using the touch screen.
 If you are already connected to a different network, you do not have to “Leave” it before establishing a new connection.
 Once the network is selected, the program will ask for confirmation.
 You may cancel or continue.